artinfarokhi/daily_random_number.txt/README.md

 try:
-    # Change the current working directory to the repository path
+    # Change the current working directory to the repository pat
     os.chdir(repo_path)

     # Create or overwrite a file with a time